 What is memory foam made of?

-Memory foam is a viscoelastic polyurethane foam.
-In mattress use, its performance depends less on the headline term and more on density, thickness, firmness, and elasticity, because those factors shape support, cushioning, and how the surface responds to body heat and load.
+Memory foam is a viscoelastic form of polyurethane foam.
+In mattress use, performance depends less on the name than on layer thickness, density, firmness, and how the support layers are built underneath it.

 Latex vs memory foam: which feels better?